MileHacker Logo

 Public Transit Systems

-Public transportation in Maracaibo offers a glimpse into local life, but it comes with considerations regarding efficiency and comfort.
-It often lacks air conditioning and can be unreliable.
+Public transportation in Maracaibo offers a glimpse into local life, but it includes considerations regarding efficiency and comfort.
+It frequently lacks air conditioning and can be unreliable.

 "Buseticas" are privately operated mini-buses, while "Carritos por Puesto" are shared taxis that are powered by fixed routes.
 They are often overcrowded and can be unreliable.